-According to the policy of the School of Graduate Studies, students enrolled in master's degree programs must complete their program requirements within six (6) successive calendar years.
+According to the policy of the Graduate College, students enrolled in master's degree programs must complete their program requirements within six (6) successive calendar years.
 Any variations need to be approved by the Graduate School Dean.
 Doctoral students must complete their program requirements within ten (10) successive calendar years.
 See the Graduate Catalog for additional information.